Lunar-Dawn/areodin/src/general/languages.md

 ### Tesserian

-Tesserian (today often called "Ol' Tesserian") is a language from before the Evacuation and was one of the most widespread languages in the old world.
+Tesserian (today often called "Old Tesserian") is a language from before the Evacuation and was one of the most widespread languages in the old world.
 The primary reason for its survival today is that most of the very sparse writing that exists from [the Builders](./builders) has been written in Tesserian.

 ### Ses-ti